-IPC — Association Connecting Electronics Industries® announced today the September findings from its monthly North American Printed Circuit Board (PCB) Statistical Program.
-Sales growth continued in September and the book-to-bill ratio fell back to a more normal but still positive 1.05.
+IPC has announced the December 2019 findings from its North American Printed Circuit Board (PCB) Statistical Program.
+The book-to-bill ratio stands at 1.09.

 Detailed Data Available

-The next edition of IPC’s North American PCB Market Report, containing detailed September data from IPC’s PCB Statistical Program, will be available within the next week.
-The monthly report presents detailed findings on rigid PCB and flexible circuit sales and orders, including separate rigid and flex book-to-bill ratios, military and medical market growth, demand for prototypes, and other timely data.
+Companies that participate in IPC’s North American PCB Statistical Program have access to detailed findings on rigid PCB and flexible circuit sales and orders, including separate rigid and flex book-to-bill ratios, growth trends by product types and company size tiers, demand for prototypes, sales growth to military and medical markets, and other timely data.

 Interpreting the Data

 The book-to-bill ratios are calculated by dividing the value of orders booked over the past three months by the value of sales billed during the same period from companies in IPC’s survey sample.
 A ratio of more than 1.00 suggests that current demand is ahead of supply, which is a positive indicator for sales growth over the next three to twelve months.
 A ratio of less than 1.00 indicates the reverse.

 Year-on-year and year-to-date growth rates provide the most meaningful view of industry growth.
 Month-to-month comparisons should be made with caution as they reflect seasonal effects and short-term volatility.
 Because bookings tend to be more volatile than shipments, changes in the book-to-bill ratios from month to month might not be significant unless a trend of more than three consecutive months is apparent.
 It is also important to consider changes in both bookings and shipments to understand what is driving changes in the book-to-bill ratio.